-When I had an art gallery, I would receive dozens of emails each day from artists I’d never met.
-The messages would arrive with a link to their site or a folder of jpegs, “Here’s my work, will you represent me?”
-I am ashamed to say that I used the delete button quite liberally.
-I didn’t have time to interact with people who didn’t understand how to submit work in a professional manner.
+For example, when I ran an art gallery, I’d receive dozens of emails each day from artists I’d never met.
+The messages would arrive with a link to their website or a folder of images, “Here’s my work, will you represent me?”

 And several times throughout the week, artists would arrive at my gallery, unannounced, dragging a portfolio, “Here’s my work with you represent me?”

-Running an art gallery is extremely intense and high-pressure work, it is not right to expect a gallerist to stop what they are doing to look at your work, no matter how brilliant you are.
-There are one-thousand other artists out there who are just as brilliant as you, and who do understand how the business works and what makes a successful submission.
+Running an art gallery is intense and high-pressure work, it’s not fair to expect a gallerist to stop what they’re doing to look at your work, no matter how brilliant you may be.
+There are one-thousand other artists out there who are just as brilliant but they understand how the business works and what makes a successful submission.

-One day a man came into my gallery; I never forgot him.
-He was dragging a portfolio of works that were completely outside the milieu of what I showed.
-When I told him that this was not how I chose my artists, he began to cry.
+One day a man came into my gallery; I’ll never forget him.
+He was dragging a portfolio of works that were completely outside the milieu of what my art gallery showed.
+When I told him that this wasn’t how I chose my artists, he began to cry.

 Tears of frustration fell down his face.
 He wanted to be an artist so badly, but he didn’t understand how to get his foot in the door.
 “Where can I go?”
 He asked, “Who can help me?”